 Urbino's Tourist Office is near the Cathedral on the town's central square.
 There's also a small office near the bus station where you can pick up a map.

 - Ducal Palace - Urbino's huge Ducal Palace, Palazzo Ducale, is one of the most impressive (and also the first) in Italy.
-The Ducal Palace was built in the second half of the fifteenth century.
+The Ducal Palace was built in the second half of the 15th century.
 Top sites are the impressive Courtyard of Honor, the Duke's study with stunning trompe l'oeil inlaid woodwork panels, and the vast network of kitchens, laundry rooms, cellars, and stables underneath.
 It's easy to spend several hours wandering through the palace and two museums, the National Gallery and the Archaeological Museum.
 Read more about the Ducal Palace and Art Gallery.

 - Marche National Gallery - Inside the Ducal Palace, the National Art Gallery of the Marche, Galleria Nazionale delle Marche, has one of the most important collections of Renaissance paintings in the world.

 - Duomo - The Duomo or cathedral was constructed on top of a sixth-century religious building.
 Completed in 1604, it was destroyed by an earthquake in 1789 and then rebuilt.
-The duomo now has a neoclassical appearance and houses several important art works, including a painting of the Last Supper by Federico Barocci.
+The duomo now has a neoclassical appearance and houses several important artworks, including a painting of the Last Supper by Federico Barocci.
 The Museo Diocesano has a collection of glass, ceramics, and religious items.

 - Raphael's House - The Renaissance painter Raphael was born in Urbino (in 1483) and his family's house is now a museum.